Delta Medical Malpractice Lawyer

 One expects to walk out of a hospital, doctor’s office, or treatment center in better shape.
 When mistakes are made, the consequences are life-changing and severe.
-Preszler Law is an experienced medical malpractice law firm in Greater Vancouver.
+Preszler Injury Lawyers is an experienced medical malpractice law firm in Greater Vancouver.
 We offer contingency-based representation with no upfront costs or fees to the more than 100,000 residents in Delta, B.C. out of nearby offices in Richmond and Surrey.
 If you or a loved one have suffered serious harm because of negligence on the part of a healthcare professional, you should not have to dip into your life savings or file bankruptcy to cover medical bills.
 Contact us to speak with compassionate Delta personal injury lawyers regarding your case.
 All initial consultations are free of charge and come with no obligation to retain our services.

 Causes of Medical Malpractice